rubenfpinto/app_crud_.net_react/README.md

 ## ✨ Features

-- Paginated employee listing
+- Paginated employee list
-- Search by name
+- Search
 - Filtering by name, birthdate, years of experience, and technology
 - Create, edit, and delete employees
-- Form validation
 - Visual feedback with notifications and loading states
 - Keeps filters and current page after refresh